axtk/react-store/README.md

 ## `Store` and `ImmutableStore`

-In this package, stores are represented by these two classes.
+In this package, stores are represented by two classes: `Store` and `ImmutableStore`.
 Both classes have nearly identical APIs, and both of them can be used interchangeably in the examples discussed here.

 `Store` is a lightweight store that stores data chunks as they are in a mutable internal state, which implies that data chunks that have been passed to the store methods or retrieved from them should be handled as read-only to avoid changes in the store state without notifying its listeners.